YeeTone/A4-CS102A-2022Spring/documents/Assignment4.md

 `public boolean purchaseProduct(Store store, Product product)`

-Purchase `product` from `store`; return `true` if the `store` has this `product` and return `false` otherwise.
-Note that the shoping cart of this customer as well as the product list for the store should be updated accordingly.
+Purchase `product` from `store`; return `true` if the `store` has this `product` and the customer has enough money in the wallet to purchase this product; return `false` otherwise.
+Note that the shopping cart of this customer as well as the product list for the store should be updated accordingly.

 For simplicity, **suppose a customer can purchase the same product only once**.

+`public boolean updateWallet(float amount)`

+Update the wallet of this customer.
+The amount could be positive (gaining money) or negative (consuming money).

 `public void viewShoppingCart(SortBy sortMethod)`

-**(Bonus)** Display the purchased products in the shopping cart of this customer.
+Display the purchased products in the shopping cart of this customer.
 The order of displaying is specified by `sortMethod`.
 We provide an Enum `SortBy`, which says that sorting could be performed by the purchase time, rating, or the price of products.

 ```Java
 public enum SortBy {